mekomsolutions/openmrs-cd/README.md

 #### Using secrets in the Instance Event:

 To avoid entering clear text secrets in an instance event, one can configure Jenkins Credentials functionality and use the special syntax `jenkinsCredentials(<path>)` anywhere in the instance.
+See more on Jenkins Credentials [here](https://www.jenkins.io/doc/book/using/using-credentials/).
 For example:

 ```